cloudfuse-io/buzz-rust/README.md

 - only single datasource queries can be run (no join)
 - a Buzz stack can only read S3 in its own region (because of S3 Gateway Endpoint)

-Note that the first query is slow (and might even timeout!) because it firsts needs to create a container for the HComb, which typically takes 15-25s on Fargate.
-Subsequent queries are much faster because they reuse the HComb.
+Note that the first query is slow (and might even timeout!) because it first needs to start a container for the HComb, which typically takes 15-25s on Fargate.
+Subsequent queries are much faster because they reuse the HComb container.
 The HComb is stopped after a configurable duration of inactivity (typically 2 minutes).